Camino del Norte: Day 11 – Laredo to Güemes

 This long day starts with a walk across the city of Laredo and a ferry ride over to Santoña, and features several miles of gravel trails and paved sections of road.

-Though the miles are long, the coastal scenery and country roads were both quiet and relaxing.
-The extra distance was well worth it to get to the albergue in Güemes, which was one of my favorites on the Camino del Norte route.
+Though the miles are long, the coastal scenery and country roads were both quiet and calming.
+The extra distance was well worth it to get to the albergue in Güemes, which was one of my favorite stays on the Camino del Norte route.

 Setting out from Laredo